Roamler/react-native-mobeye-geolocation/README.md

 #### `setTemporaryConfiguration()`

 Sometime you may need to temporary change the accuracy level to have a better user tracking.
 This method changes on the fly your configuration (except the buffer size).
+Can return a rejected promise if your configuration is invalid

 _Example:_